Svalorzen/CppCopyProposal/README.md

 `type_list`, all mentions to that type-base in the cloned code is replaced by the type-clone.

-In case of collisions between the new definitions, the new type is ill-formed.
+In case of collisions between the new member function definitions, the new type is ill-formed.

 A similar approach is taken for member attributes, with the single exception that if they perfectly match in number, name, type, order and visibility in all